Tajbeg Palace

-Tajbeg Palace (د تاج بېګ ماڼۍ; قصر تاج بيگ; Palace of the Large Crown), also inaccurately called the Queen's Palace, is one of the palaces in the popular Darulaman area of Kabul, Afghanistan.
-The stately mansion is located about 16 km south-west from the city's center.
-It sits on top of a knoll among foothills where the Afghan royal family of the day, known as the Barakzai dynasty, once hunted and picnicked.
+Tajbeg Palace (د تاج بېګ ماڼۍ; قصر تاج بيگ; Palace of the Large Crown), also called the Queen's Palace, during the rule of the Kingdom of Afghanistan is one of the palaces in the popular Darulaman area of Kabul, Afghanistan.
+The stately mansion is located about 16 km southwest from the city's center.
+It sits on top of a knoll among foothills where the Afghan royal family of the day, known as the Mohammadzai dynasty, once hunted and picnicked.

 Originally built in the 1920s to house the then royal family, Tajbeg Palace is one of the most impressive landmarks of Darulaman, a district created during the era of Amanullah Khan by a team of European architects in an attempt to modernize Afghanistan.
-The palace served as the residence of General Secretary Hafziullah Amin.
-The palace was damaged during the civil war in the 1990s but was renovated in 2021.
+The palace once served as the residence of General Secretary Hafizullah Amin.
+It was damaged during the civil war in the 1990s but recently renovated.